Sumitchongder/QR-SPPS/README.md

 ## Hardware Advantage on Fujitsu A64FX

-The performance gap between the Fujitsu A64FX and a standard workstation is not marginal — it is the difference between a scientifically meaningful result and an incomplete one.
+The performance gap between the Fujitsu A64FX and a standard workstation is not marginal, it is the difference between a scientifically meaningful result and an incomplete one.

 | Capability Metric | Standard Workstation | Fujitsu A64FX |
 |---|---|---|